» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Dosage Recommendations

-0.5mg/lb, or 1 mg/kg , PO , once or twice a day.
-The tablets are 2.5 mg, so a 1lb rat would be given 1/5th of a tablet.
-Starting at once a day, and increasing to twice a day as & when necessary (as the heart disease progresses). .
+1/5th of a tablet.
+Starting at once a day, and increasing to twice a day as & when necessary (based on veterinary discretion to the rat’s response).
 12

-(*Note: due to its dual excretion in liver and kidney this drug may be safer to use in older rats , or those rats with progressive glomerulonephropathy, than first generation ACE inhibitors. )
+*Note: due to its dual excretion in liver and kidney this drug may be safer to use in older rats , or those rats with progressive glomerulonephropathy, than first generation ACE inhibitors.

 Considerations